RohanpatelUpenn/FISHnet/README.md

 ## Requirments:

-We ran FISHnet on Python 3.10.14, but FISHnet is compatable with Python 3.0.0 or higher.
-The `requirements.txt` file list all Python libraries that your notebooks depend on, and they can be installed using:
+FISHnet is compatable with Python 3.0.0 or higher.
+The `requirements.txt` file list all Python libraries that FISHnet depends on, and they can be installed using:

 ```
 pip install -r requirements.txt